ralfspoeth/basix/README.md

         .gather(reverse())
         .toList(); // 3, -5, 2, -5, 1

-This gatherer is stateful , sequential, and needs to record (`stack`) all elements before pushing it downstream, and may therefore be costly.
+This gatherer is stateful, sequential, and needs to record (`stack`) all elements before pushing it downstream, and may therefore be costly.